-On a plot of the CAZ des Plaines des Villes, to the south-west of the Briochine agglomeration, the project consists of 3 office buildings which are arranged on a circular pivot by connecting volumes.
+On a plot of the joint development district des Plaines des Villes, to the south-west of the Briochine agglomeration, the project consists of 3 office buildings which are arranged on a circular pivot by connecting volumes.
 These, as well as the 3 office wings, are covered with a low-pitched roof equipped with solar chimneys coated with photovoltaic cells according to their exposure.

 The facades of the central rotunda are fully glazed.
 On the upper level, a wooden mesh provides sun protection for the premises.
 In the center, the roof breaks to make room for a patio.